 No child should feel like they should get paid to make their bed in the morning.
-Once they are off to collage, no one will pay them to wash their own laundry or wash their own dishes.
+Once they are off to college, no one will pay them to wash their own laundry or wash their own dishes.

 Optional tasks should be a bit more complex in nature and not interfere with their expected daily chores.

-Note: Ideas for optional tasks for 8-10 year olds, next.
+Note: Ideas for optional tasks for 8-10-year-olds, next.

-Chore Chart for 8-9 Year Olds
+Chore Chart for 8-9-Year-Olds

-So, where can we keep track of 8 through 10 year old daily and weekly chores?
+So, where can we keep track of 8 through 10-year-old daily and weekly chores?